Skip to main content

 • Noticeable signs of self-harm on student (cuts, burns, etc. that seem unusual).

-Additionally, the Intervention Team meets weekly to discuss all referrals.
+Additionally, the CARE Team meets weekly to discuss all referrals.
 The team works together to assess the level of concern for the student, identify areas of need, and provide holistic support services.

 Due to the high volume of cases and the priority of contacting students, it is not always possible to provide updates back to the original referral source.
-If you would like updates or information on the student(s) you refer, please contact Outreach Services directly to inquire about the student.
+If you would like updates or information on the student(s) you refer, please contact Student Outreach and Support directly to inquire about the student.

 Meet the Staff